WINTER SALE | 30% OFF | FREE SHIPPING Shop Now

 10. Virgin Paloma – 170 searches

-Coming in first is an American classic, the Shirley Temple.
-Known to be one of the best and most famous mocktails around, the lemon-lime soda, ginger ale, grenadine, and topped with a maraschino cherry are bringing in a staggering over 14,000 searches a month from Americans looking to make the drink.
+Coming in first place is a true American classic: the Shirley Temple.
+Known to be one of the best and most famous mocktails around, this lemon-lime soda, ginger ale, grenadine, and maraschino cherry (topped with a maraschino cherry) is attracting a staggering 14,000 plus searches a month from Americans looking to make the drink.

-The mocktail that has come last but is still quenching Americans’ thirst is Virgin Paloma.
-The Mexican inspired drink reaches 170 searches on average, still making it one to keep on our radar.
+The mocktail that has unfortunately come last place but that’s still found a way to quench Americans’ thirst is Virgin Paloma.
+The Mexican-inspired drink reaches 170 searches on average, still making it one to keep on our radar.
+It’s also still quite popular when all things are considered.

 TOP 10 FASTEST-RISING MOCKTAIL RECIPES

-Now we’ve seen America’s golden mocktails, what are the drinks we should be adding to our watch list in summer 2022?
+Now we’ve seen America’s golden mocktails, what are the drinks we should be adding to our watch list?
+The fastest-growing mocktail recipes include:

 1. Virgin Sangria – 129%